Kaihanga Kapata Taonga

 - furniture sales work

-- courses or work in carpentry or joinery.
+- work in carpentry or joinery.

 Find out more about training